andymatsuura/ev-across-america/README.md

 ![alt text](output/radius_range.png)

 This overlay option represents the average range of an electric vehicle centered at each charging station, representing the potential distance capabilities of an EV.
 There is a high degree of overlap.
-The average range was calculated by taking the range of more than 100 EV's and finding their mean.
+The average range was calculated by looking at more than 100 EV's range and finding their mean.
 After finding out the average range (~210 miles), the pixels in the leaflet map were converted to meters and then miles.

 ## Charging stations and charging ports have grown immensely since 2011